 Best Colleges & Universities Idaho 2023

 Even with its top-notch educational institutions, Idaho’s tuition and cost-of-living averages at Idaho’s best colleges are still some of the lowest in the nation.
-Additionally, the Western Interstate Commission for Higher Education offers a program called the Western Undergraduate Exchange (WUE) to help nonresident students graduate with little-to-no debt.
-It offers steep nonresident tuition discounts to students in 16 western states, including Idaho.
+Additionally, the Western Interstate Commission for Higher Education offers a program called the Western Undergraduate Exchange (WUE), helping non-resident students graduate with little-to-no debt.
+This non-resident tuition discount applies to students in 16 western states, including Idaho.